Aegean Islands – Aegean Sea Islands Guide

 The island has some of the most beautiful beaches in the Mediterranean, and it would be challenging to choose only a few of them.

-However, three of the most popular beaches in Crete are Elafonisi, known for its pink sand, and the shallow turquoise waters that form the Lagoon.
+However, three of the most popular beaches on the Island of Crete are Elafonisi, known for its pink sand, and the shallow turquoise waters that form the Lagoon.
 With an exotic, almost Caribbean vibe, Balos is another top beach on Crete, perfect to combine a hiking experience and some relaxing moments by the sea.
 This article has more tips on visiting the best beaches in Crete.

 Finally, in the southern area of the Heraklion region, Matala Beach is a famous spot in Crete with its hippy history and stunning caves to explore.